advISO-project/pop_var_sim/README.md

 ## Features
 - [ ] Add support for non-SNP variants
 - [ ] Add support for defining amplicons using primer-sets instead of coordinates
-- [ ] Add param-check function code
 - [ ] Add support to enable the simulation of optional host-read contamination

 ## Development
 - [ ] Review and clean up code
-- [ ] Pull varianteer code to own repo
+- [ ] Add param-check function code
 - [ ] Add tests
-- [ ] Update container references